HIV/AIDS and the Common Cold

 Because people with HIV/AIDS are more susceptible to viral and bacterial infections, it's important to always use good hygiene to reduce the chance of getting sick.
 Talk with your family members and friends about preventing the spread of cold viruses by covering their mouths when they cough, washing their hands frequently, and avoiding rubbing their eyes, nose, or mouth and then touching surfaces.

-Also, regularly use an antibacterial cleaner or a mild bleach solution to kill germs on common household hotspots such as the computer mouse and keyboard, telephone receivers, doorknobs, kitchen and bathroom countertops and sinks, and the refrigerator handle.
+Also, regularly use an antibacterial cleaner or a mild bleach solution to kill germs on common household hotspots -- telephone receivers, doorknobs, kitchen and bathroom countertops and sinks, and the refrigerator handle.
+Also, be sure to clean your computer mouse and keyboard with a recommended cleaner.